 On April 19, 2011, Justin Turner was called back up to the Mets after Brad Emaus was designated for assignment.

-On May 15, 2011, Justin Turner hit his first major league home run against the Houston Astros off Aneury Rodriguez.
+On May 15, 2011, Justin Turner hit his first major league home run against the Houston Astros, off Aneury Rodriguez, capping off a five-RBI day.

-In May 2011, Justin Turner was named the NL Rookie of the Month, the first Met to win the award since its creation in 2001.
+In May 2011, Justin Turner was named the NL Rookie of the Month.
+He was the first Met to win the award since its creation in 2001.

-On May 6, 2012, after Ruben Tejada went on the injured list, Justin Turner began platooning at shortstop with Jordany Valdespin for the Mets.
+On May 6, 2012, Justin Turner began platooning at shortstop with Jordany Valdespin after Ruben Tejada went on the injured list.

-After the 2013 season, Justin Turner was non-tendered by the New York Mets, making him a free agent.
+After the 2013 season, Justin Turner was non-tendered by the Mets, making him a free agent.

-On February 5, 2014, Justin Turner signed a minor league contract with the Los Angeles Dodgers, with an invitation to spring training, after being released from the Mets.
+On February 5, 2014, Justin Turner signed a minor league contract with the Los Angeles Dodgers, with an invitation to spring training.

-In 2014, Justin Turner played 109 games for the Dodgers due to his versatility and injuries to other players.
-He led the team with a .340 batting average.
+In 2014, Justin Turner played 109 games for the Dodgers, leading the team with a .340 batting average.

-On January 16, 2015, Justin Turner signed a one-year, $2.5 million contract with the Los Angeles Dodgers, avoiding salary arbitration.
+On January 16, 2015, Justin Turner signed a one-year, $2.5 million contract with the Dodgers, avoiding salary arbitration.

-In the 2015 National League Division Series against the Mets, Justin Turner led the Dodgers with a .526 average.
-He later underwent arthroscopic surgery on his left knee after the post-season.
+In the 2015 National League Division Series against the Mets, Justin Turner led the Dodgers with 10 hits for a .526 average.

-In January 2016, Justin Turner signed a new one-year, $5.1 million contract with the Dodgers to avoid salary arbitration.
+In January 2016, Justin Turner signed a new one year, $5.1 million, contract with the Dodgers in order to avoid salary arbitration.

 On December 23, 2016, Justin Turner signed a four-year contract with the Dodgers valued at $64 million.

-In 2017, Justin Turner was an All-Star and won the National League Championship Series Most Valuable Player Award while playing for the Dodgers.
+In 2017, Justin Turner was an All-Star and won the National League Championship Series Most Valuable Player Award with the Dodgers.

-On March 19, 2018, Justin Turner was hit by a pitch, resulting in a non-displaced fracture of his left wrist during a spring training game, causing him to start the season on the injured list.
+On March 19, 2018, Justin Turner was hit by a pitch and suffered a non-displaced fracture on his left wrist, causing him to start the season on the injured list.

-On September 4, 2018, Justin Turner was named the Los Angeles Dodgers' nominee for the Roberto Clemente Award, recognizing sportsmanship and community involvement.
+On September 4, 2018, Justin Turner was named the Los Angeles Dodgers' 2018 nominee for the Roberto Clemente Award.

 In 2020, Justin Turner won the World Series with the Los Angeles Dodgers.

-On February 19, 2021, Justin Turner re-signed with the Dodgers on a two-year, $34 million contract with an option for a third year.
+On February 19, 2021, Justin Turner re-signed with the Dodgers on a two-year, $34 million contract, with a $14 million option for a third year.

-On August 29, 2021, Justin Turner made his pitching debut in the ninth inning of a game against the Colorado Rockies.
+On August 29, 2021, Justin Turner made his pitching debut in the ninth inning of the Dodgers' game against the Colorado Rockies, throwing 10 pitches for three outs and receiving a standing ovation.

-In 2021, Justin Turner was selected as an All-Star for the second time in his career while playing for the Dodgers.
+In 2021, Justin Turner was selected as an All-Star while playing for the Dodgers.

-In 2022, Justin Turner won the Roberto Clemente Award for his philanthropic work.
+In 2022, Justin Turner was honored with the Roberto Clemente Award after being nominated five times for his humanitarian efforts.

 On November 10, 2022, the Dodgers declined Justin Turner's $16 million option for the 2023 season, making him a free agent.

-On January 30, 2024, Justin Turner signed a one-year, $13 million contract with the Toronto Blue Jays.
+On January 30, 2024, Justin Turner signed a one-year, $13 million contract with the Toronto Blue Jays, becoming the 5th-oldest player in the American League that year.

 In June 2024, Justin Turner became a part-owner and ambassador for Beard Club.

-In July 2024, Justin Turner and his wife Kourtney Pogue welcomed their son, Bo Jordan Turner.
+In July 2024, Justin Turner and his wife Kourtney Pogue welcomed their son, Bo Jordan Turner, into the world.

-On July 29, 2024, Justin Turner was traded to the Seattle Mariners for minor leaguer RJ Schreck.
+On July 29, 2024, Justin Turner was traded to the Seattle Mariners for minor league player RJ Schreck.

 Roberto Clemente was a celebrated Puerto Rican baseball player for...